Developer Data Framework Additional Terms

 3. Definitions

-3.1 “Developer Data” means the data you own and control, or owned by your End Users, which Unity processes in accordance with your configured Developer Data Settings, in connection with the applicable Offerings identified pursuant to Section 1.3 herein.
+3.1 “Developer Data” means a subset of User Data (as defined in the Terms) which Unity processes in accordance with your configured Developer Data Settings, in connection with the applicable Offerings identified pursuant to Section 1.3 herein.
+In the event of conflict between these Additional Terms and the Terms with respect to the processing of Developer Data, these Additional Terms shall control for the applicable data sets.

 3.2 “Diagnostic Data” means Developer Data collected from your implementation of the Unity Runtime in your Project(s) which informs improvements to performance, stability, and compatibility of the Unity Runtime.
 Disabling Diagnostic Data also disables all Unity Runtime-based Developer Data collection.